Marine pollution: How do plastic additives dilute in water and how risky are they?

-Category: Climate Hits: 5New research shows that additives in plastic materials deployed or thrown in coastal environments diffuse into the environment at different rates.
+Category: Climate Hits: 7New research shows that additives in plastic materials deployed or thrown in coastal environments diffuse into the environment at different rates.
 Their findings demonstrate how assessments of exposure risk based on the composition of the source plastic waste will be inaccurate, because this composition varies as plastics break down and additives dilute into the environment at different rates.
 A new evaluation method is needed, and these scientists have just the solution.

 Read more https://www.sciencedaily.com/releases/2020/12/201214192338.htm